jrs0/hbr_uhbw/pyhbr/docs/design.md

 Instead, all codes are converted to a standard "normal form" where upper-case letters are replaced with lower-case, and dots/whitespace is removed.
 Codes can then be compared, and most codes will match under this condition.
 (Codes that will not match include those with suffixes, such as dagger or asterix, or codes that contain further qualifying suffixes that are not present in the codes tree.).

+### Counting Codes

+Diagnosis and procedure codes can be grouped together and used as features for building models.
+One way to do this is to count the codes in a particular time window (for example, one year before an index event), and use that as a predictor for subsequent outcomes.

+This sections describes how raw episode data is converted into this counted form in PyHBR.

+#### Basic Episode Code Data

+Hospital episodes contain multiple diagnosis and procedure codes.
+The starting point for counting codes is using the `pyhbr.middle.*.get_clinical_codes` function, which returns a data frame with the following columns:

+* `episode_id`: Which episode the code was in
+* `code`: The name of the clinical code in normal form (lowercase, no whitespace/dots), e.g. "n183"
+* `group`: The group containing the code.
+The table only contains codes that are defined in a code group, which is based on the codes files from the previous section
+* `position`: The priority of the clinical code, where 1 means the primary diagnosis/procedure, and > 1 means a secondary code.
+* `type`: Either "diagnosis" or "procedure" depending on the type of code.

+This table does not use `episode_id` as the index because a single episode ID often has many rows.

+An example of this function in `pyhbr.middle.from_hic` is:

+??? note "Example function which fetches clinical codes"

+    ::: pyhbr.middle.from_hic.get_clinical_codes
+        options:
+            # If the root heading is shown, then a TOC entry will be
+            # present too.
+Set a very high heading level to hide it
+            heading_level: 100
+            show_root_heading: true
+            show_root_full_path: false
+            show_symbol_type_heading: true
+            show_root_toc_entry: false

+#### Codes